ChimeHQ/TextFormation/README.md

 ## Concept

 TextFormation's core model is a `Filter`.
 Filters are typically set up once for a given language.
 From there, changes in the form of a `TextMutation` are fed in.
 The filter examines a `TextMutation` **before** it has been applied.
-A filter can have three possible result actions.

-- `none` indicates that the mutation should be passed to the next filter in the list
-- `stop` means no further filtering should be applied
-- `discard` is just like stop, but also means the `TextMutation` shouldn't be applied

-Filters do not necessarily change the text.
-You must respect the filter action, ensuring that the mutation is actually applied in the cases of `none` and `stop`.
-The design of the filters tries hard to allow mutations to occur to help maintain the expected selection and undo behaviors of a standard text view.
+Filters can be stateful, but if they return `MutationOutput`, it means they have processed the mutation and no futher action should be taken.

 ## Usage